Fondation Monet in Giverny: Gardens

-The Gardens are divided into two distinctive parts, which have been restored according to Monet's own specifications, the formal Clos-Normand and the water garden with the water lilies pond and a Japanese bridge.
+The garden is divided into two distinctive parts, which have been restored according to Monet's own specifications, the formal Clos Normand and the water garden with the water lilies pond and a Japanese bridge.

-The Clos-Normand was modelled after Monet's own artistic vision when he settled in Giverny.
+The Clos Normand was modelled after Monet's own artistic vision when he settled in Giverny.
 He spent years transforming the garden into a living en plein air painting, planting thousands of flowers in straight-lined patterns.

-In 1893 Monet acquired a vacant piece of land across the road from the Clos-Normand which he then transformed into a water garden by diverting water from the stream Ru, an arm of the Epte river.
+In 1893 Monet acquired a vacant piece of land across the road from the Clos Normand, which he then transformed into a water garden by diverting water from the stream Ru, an arm of the Epte river.
 That garden became famous during his lifetime with his series of monumental paintings of its water lilies, the Nymphéas.
-The water garden is marked by Monet's fascination for Japan, with its green Japanese bridge and oriental plants.
+The water garden is marked by Monet's fascination with Japan, highlighted by its green Japanese bridge and oriental plants.
 The now famous water lilies were meticulously tended by a gardener employed for that sole purpose.